-Check the voltage and the current of all three legs of the motors.
+Check the voltage and the current of all three legs of the fan and pump motors.
 The current should not exceed the nameplate rating.
 After prolonged shutdown the motor insulation should be checked with a megger insulation tester prior to restarting.
+MAINTENANCE PROCEDURES